teambit/envs/packages/react/README.md

 # Babel-based transpiling environment for React components

 Bit build enviroment for transpiling React components using Bit.
+From version [2.0.0](https://bit.dev/bit/envs/compilers/react?version=2.0.0) this compiler supports React 17, if you are using React 16, please use version [1.0.30](https://bit.dev/bit/envs/compilers/react?version=1.0.30).

 ## How to use?